Tree of life: Europe

 In Greek mythology, Hera is gifted a branch growing golden apples by her grandmother Gaia, which are then planted in Hera's Garden of the Hesperides.
 The dragon Ladon guards the tree(s) from all who would take the apples.
 The three golden apples that Aphrodite gave to Hippomenes to distract Atalanta three times during their footrace allowed him to win Atalanta's hand in marriage.
 Though it is not specified in ancient myth, many assume that Aphrodite gathered those apples from Hera's tree(s).
 Eris stole one of these apples and carved the words ΤΗΙ ΚΑΛΛΙΣΤΗΙ, "to the fairest", upon it to create the Apple of Discord.
-Heracles retrieve three of the apples as the eleventh of his Twelve Labors.
+Heracles retrieved three of the apples as the eleventh of his Twelve Labors.
 The Garden of the Hesperides is often compared to Eden, the golden apples are compared to the forbidden fruit of the tree in Genesis, and Ladon is often compared to the snake in Eden, all of which is part of why the forbidden fruit of Eden is usually represented as an apple in European art, even though Genesis does not specifically name nor describe any characteristics of the fruit.

 In Dictionnaire Mytho-Hermetique (Paris, 1737), Antoine-Joseph Pernety, a famous alchemist, identified the tree of life with the Elixir of life and the Philosopher's Stone.

-In Eden in the East (1998), Stephen Oppenheimer suggests that a tree-worshipping culture arose in Indonesia and was diffused by the so-called "Younger Dryas" event of c.
+In Eden in the East (1998), Stephen Oppenheimer suggests that a tree-worshipping culture arose in Indonesia and was diffused by the so-called Younger Dryas event of c.
 10,900 BCE or 12,900 BP, after which the sea level rose.
 This culture reached China (Sichuan), then India and the Middle East.
 Finally the Finno-Ugric strand of this diffusion spread through Russia to Finland where the Norse myth of Yggdrasil took root.

-The Celtic god Lugus was associated with the Celtic version of the tree of life.